septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 ## CODE COMPILATION

-For compiling the code, just navigate to the src folder and execute the folloginc command:
+For compiling the code, just navigate to the src folder and execute the following command:

 ```
 g++ -std=c++11 -o ../build/gluecode gluecode.cpp \